ameliabedelia/ameliabarber_netlify/content/post/2019-11-24-new-zealand-bird-taxonomy-popularity.markdown

 Unfortunately, the dataset only provides us with the common names of the birds, while any sort of taxonomic database is going to require (or be more accurate) if we can provide the scientific names.

-## Using `wikitaxa` to obtain for scientific names from a bird's common name
+## Using `wikitaxa` to obtain scientific names from a bird's common name

 I initially tried to get the scientific names for the birds from their common name using the `comm2sci()` function from the `taxize` package, but the results were pretty incomplete and inaccurate, so I ended up using the `wikitaxa` package which provides an easy way to access the WikiSpecies API.

-To search WikiSpecies, I took a vector of the top birds, and used purrr's `map()` function to search WikiSpecies for each bird name.
+To search Wikispecies, I took a vector of the top birds, and used purrr's `map()` function to search the Wikispecies database for each bird name.

 ```r